Special Events Permits

 - For all alcohol events, a WY Sales Tax License is required.
 To obtain a permanent or temporary license, please visit http://revenue.wyo.gov/Excise-Tax-Division/forms or call the WY Department of Revenue at Phone: 307-742-4207.

-- Application for Special Event Permit, Alcohol Catering, Malt Beverage and Open Container Permits
+- Application for Special Event Permit, Alcohol Catering, Malt Beverage, Open Container Permits, and Business Licenses/Renewals (Due fourteen (14) days before the event)

 - Indemnification Agreement